systerel/S2OPC/tests/benchmarks/README.md

 not present, make sure the Expat library and its development headers are found by CMake at configuration time.

-Start the server from the `bin/`
+Start the server from `bin/` in the build directory:
-directory:

 ```
 TEST_SERVER_XML_ADDRESS_SPACE=../tests/benchmarks/address_space.xml ./toolkit_test_server